 Minimum Detectable Signal (MDS): measure of the lowest detectable signal amplitude for a given signal type for a given radar.

+NOTE: For solid state radars a processing gain can be associated with a received signal.
+This processing gain has the effect of lowering the MDS level in comparison to a MDS which is based only on noise temperature.

+System Noise Figure (NFsys): The system noise figure is the ratio between the signal-to thermal noise ratio at the input of a system and its value at the output of the system

+NOTE: (See also ITU-R SM.331-4 p.2).

 Equipment Under Test (EUT): device that is the subject of the specific test investigation being described

 Symbols